CamdenSteinmann/Main/README.md

 # Main

-Lab 10 is video
+Lab 10 is a funny video I used for the assignment.

-Lab 7 is clouds moving
+Lab 7 is clouds floating with mountains in the background.

-Lab 5 is using mouse functions
+Lab 5 is using mouse functions and keyboard press to change the color of shapes when clicked on.